ckuijjer/taiwaneserecipes.com/spicy-cucumber/index.md

 1. Mix salt and cucumbers and wait for 20 mins to dehydrate the cucumber
 1. Drain the water
 1. Mix in the garlic, chili flakes and vinegar
-1. Stir them well and put them in a closed contain
+1. Stir them well and put them in a closed contain\
-* Use a wide container to make sure all cucumber are soaked in the sauce *
+   _Tip: Use a wide container to make sure all cucumber are soaked in the sauce_
 1. Put the container in the fridge and stir once in a while
 1. After one day, enjoy the tasty spicy cucumber!